Softmotions/ncms/ncms-docs/ncms-docs-en/doc/httl/httl_lib.rst

 .. js:function:: clip(String value, int max)

-   Returns the specified `value` limiting its length up to the `max` characters substituting the rest to `...`.
+   It returns the specified `value` limiting its length up to the `max` characters substituting the rest to `...`.

    **Example**::